 KPMG is committed to protect your personal information.

-You have a right of access and rectification regarding your personal data, a right to data portability, a right of giving instructions regarding your data in the event of death, a right to limit the processing, a right to erasure and a right to oppose to the processing.
+You also have a right to data portability, a right of giving instructions regarding your data in the event of death, a right to limit the processing, and a right to erasure.

 We will acknowledge your email and seek to resolve your concern within one month of receipt.
 Where the concern is complex or we have a large volume of concerns, we will notify you that the concern will take longer than one month to resolve, and we will seek to resolve your concern within three months of the concern being first raised.